sebaspapu/FastFood/README.md

 Finally we find an option that allows the user to log out and exit the application.

 In general, these are some of the functions currently programmed within the App.
+The application is being developed in the Android Studio IDE where we use 100% the JAVA language.

 *App de Mapas que ubican puestos cercanos de comidas rapidas agregados por usuarios registrados.*